HAMLET & SWEDEN TOUR

-Join us on a full day’s tour from Copenhagen, where we travel up the coast road to Hamlet’s Castle, set in historic Helsingør, which is known as Elsinore in English; we sail across the Øresund Strait to Sweden and stop in beautiful Lund, then we drive south to magnificent Malmö and finally return to Copenhagen across the spectacular Øresund Bridge.
+Join us on a full day’s tour from Copenhagen, where we travel up the coast road to Hamlet’s Castle, set in historic Helsingør, we sail across the Øresund Strait to Sweden and stop in beautiful Lund, then we drive south to magnificent Malmö and finally return to Copenhagen across the spectacular Øresund Bridge.

-In Elsinore you are free to choose your options:
+In Helsingør, you are free to choose your options:

 After our visit to Helsingør, we sail across the Øresund to southern Sweden, which is known as Skåne.
 From there we travel through some of the prettiest country roads in Skåne to the ancient city of Lund, known for its Medieval Cathedral and University.
 In Lund you are again free to choose your options:

-A little way behind Lund University is Skissarnas Museum.
-This is the museum of the artistic process.
-It focuses on sketches and included sketches by Henri Matisse, Henry Moore and Ferdinand Leger.
-The museum also has an archive that looks at art from Swedish and international publications from the 1930s to today.
-The museum was founded in 1934 and is part of the University of Lund.
-The museum looks at new artistic forms and has staged exhibitions of ‘Street Art’ as well as other contemporary art forms, such as video and sound.
-The recent extension to the museum won Lund’s City Building Prize in 2017.
-The entrance fee for this museum is not included in your tour ticket.
+A little way behind Lund University is Skissarnas Museum, the museum of the artistic process, founded in 1934, which focuses on sketches and included sketches by Henri Matisse, Henry Moore and Ferdinand Leger.
+The recent extension to the museum won Lund’s City Building Prize in 2017 (entrance fee not included in your tour ticket).

-The Turning Torso is the tallest building in Scandinavia at 190 metres or 623ft.
-It was designed by Spanish architect Santiago Calatrava and opened on the 27th August 2005.
-There are 147 apartments in the tower, which cover 54 storeys.
-The Turning Torso is based on a sculpture by Santiago Calatrava and is built in the architectural Neo-Futurism style.
-It is not possible to enter the Turning Torso, unfortunately.
+The Turning Torso is the tallest building in Scandinavia at 190 metres or 623ft, designed by Spanish architect Santiago Calatrava in Neo-Futurism style and opened on the 27th August 2005.
+Unfortunately, it is not open to visitors.

-!!!
-PLEASE REMEMBER TO BRING YOUR PASSPORTS (or ID card if you are an EU citizen) and proof of where you are staying in Denmark, for example, your hotel reservation confirmation) and your Corona/Covid Vaccination Certificate (CoronaPass/CovidPass/GreenPass)!!! ⚠
+⚠ PLEASE REMEMBER TO BRING YOUR PASSPORTS (or ID card if you are an EU citizen) and proof of where you are staying in Denmark (for example, your hotel reservation confirmation) and your Corona/Covid Vaccination Certificate (CoronaPass/CovidPass/GreenPass)!!! ⚠